 Joining an IFC organization is a great way to get involved on campus and continue pursuing high academic performance and service to the community.
 During the 2016-2017 academic year, IFC chapters raised over $244,000 for national and local philanthropies and earned a 3.18 GPA - exceeding the all-male average.

 Interfraternity Council chapters participate in a formal recruitment at the start of each semester.
 Additionally, many groups will extend membership bids throughout the semester.
 Information about IFC Recruitment can be found here on the IFC website.
-You can register for Fall 2018 Recruitment at kentuckyifc.mycampusdirector2.com beginning May 1.
+You can register for Fall 2019 Recruitment at kentuckyifc.mycampusdirector2.com beginning May 1.
 Check out the IFC recruitment guide here for more information about the chapters and council as a whole!